Service design glossary

 Example in context: The overall employee experience has improved significantly since we moved to the new office.

-If you'd like to learn more on how to manage employee experience, check out this content piece.
+If you'd like to learn more on how to mLearn the basics of EX management

 The scientific description of the behaviors, values, and beliefs of different peoples and cultures.

 Example in context: By engaging in ethnographic research the team was able to have a comprehensive understanding of the customers they were designing services for